brunopostle/ifcmerge/README.md

 ## Quickstart

+Given a base IFC file and two different forked versions of it, combine the changes from the two forks into a merged result like so:

+    ifcmerge base.ifc local_fork.ifc remote_fork.ifc result_merged.ifc

+## Using ifcmerge with git

 Configure git to add *ifcmerge* to the list of available merge tools (set the path to suit your installation location):